PHF To Hold Exhibition Matches, Events On Olympic Day - UrduPoint

 ISLAMABAD, (APP - UrduPoint / Pakistan Point News - 22nd Jun, 2021 ) :On the instructions of Pakistan Hockey Federation (PHF), exhibition matches and events would be held in all the adjoining units on the occasion of Olympic Day.

-To celebrate Olympic Day in a grand manner and to pay tribute to the Pakistani national heroes who raised the crescent flag at the United Nations in the history of the Olympics Exhibition matches and events would be held in all the adjoining units on the instructions of Pakistan Hockey Federation.
+To celebrate Olympic Day in a grand manner and to pay tribute to the Pakistani national heroes who raised the crescent flag at the United Nations in the history of the Olympics exhibition matches and events would be held in all the affiliated units on the instructions of Pakistan Hockey Federation.

 In this regard, under the auspices of Khyber Pakhtunkhwa (KPK) Hockey Association, four teams comprising senior and junior hockey teams would play exhibition matches at Lala Ayub Stadium, Peshawar.